Angadipuram Laterite: Economic uses

 The economic importance of laterites comes from the mining of metals, particularly nickel and aluminium.
 Bauxite is an aluminium-rich laterite variety, which is commercially in demand.
 Bauxite patches are found with laterites overlying for a thickness varying from about 1–50 m.
 Worldwide resources inventory indicates that laterites are a major source of nickel and account for 70% of resources.
 But nickel production from this source is limited to about 40% of the total world production.
 Pepper one of the commercially important spices of Kerala is grown in red laterites as it provides well drained conditions with good water holding capacity.
 It is also rich in humus and essential plant nutrients.

 Access

 Angadipuram has a flourishing tourist industry because of its famous temples and is located about 16 km from Malappuram on the road to Palghat.
 It is an important railway station on the Shoranur – Nilambur railway line.
 The main road from Palghat (Palakkad) to Calicut (Kozhikode) passes through Angadipuram via Perinthalmanna.
 Perinthalmanna is the taluk headquarters located 1.5 km from Angadipuram.
-The nearest airport is Calicut (Kozikode), 50 km away.
+The nearest airport is Calicut (Kozhikode), 50 km away.